18F/handbook/_pages/about-us/teams/acqstack.md

 The majority of our conversations take place on Slack and video.
 There are a number of Slack channels for acquisition discussions.

-Team meetings are generally over Google Hangouts and Zoom.
+Team meetings are generally over Google Meet and Zoom.
 If you would like your own Zoom account, hop on over to [#admins-zoom](https://gsa-tts.slack.com/messages/admins-zoom/) to request one.

 ### Stuff to do, sign, and read